barsoom/review/README.md

 * [ ] Cache the last build step
 * [ ] Extract a mix package for `render_elm` and maybe a npm for the ujs

+## Collect info on how to work with Phoenix and Elm in one place

+There is already blog posts, but haven't found anything that describes a development enviornment that works as well as something like react / rails.
+Might write one based on this.

+* [ ] Write down ideas for a blog post or gist or something
+* [ ] Finish up tools (elm-phoenix, elm-brunch, elm-phoenix-ujs)

 # Development

 ## Installing or updating dependencies